Marnack/advtrains_crafting_compatibility_patch/API_reference_guide.md

 In this very simple contrived example, a single material substitution will be changed for games based on Minetest Game.
 Specifically, the crafting recipes for AdvTrains that require a steel ingot will instead require a gold ingot.

-The `mon.conf `file will need to declare a dependency on advtrains_crafting_compatibility_patch.
+The `mod.conf `file will need to declare a dependency on advtrains_crafting_compatibility_patch.

 `mod.conf`:
 ```